mikeabere/rental-frontend/README.md

 T
 crat usiMCK(M,E,R,N).
 The FD uses te, merl-icns and trap.
-Tpe nm rn dv in the Cole to Rn the AP.
+Tpe nm rn dv in the Col to Rn the AP.